MeanderingProgrammer/render-markdown.nvim/README.md

         --  language: adds language icon to sign column if enabled and icon + name above code blocks --  full: normal + language
         style = 'full',
+        -- An array of language names for which background highlighting will be disabled -- Likely because that language has background highlights itself disable_background = { 'diff' },
         -- Amount of padding to add to the left of code blocks left_pad = 0,
         -- Amount of padding to add to the right of code blocks when width is 'block'